 Paul Easterling, Assistant Provost for Graduate Studies

 Prior to coming to Stevens, Paul was director of educational development and communication in the A. James Clark School of Engineering at the University of Maryland.
 Paul worked to provide graduate degree programs and professional development programs primarily for working engineers through on-campus, distance and online graduate programs.
 Degree programs developed since Paul joined Maryland include online programs in project management, energetic concepts, bioengineering and reliability engineering and new programs in sustainable energy engineering, nuclear engineering and technology venturing and innovation.
-Prior to coming to Maryland in 2004, he was the graduate program director at The University of Akron (Ohio) in the polymer science department.
+Prior to his work at Maryland, he was the graduate program director at The University of Akron (Ohio) in the polymer science department.
 He received his bachelor’s and master’s degrees at The University of Akron.
-Paul has taught in a Department of Education-sponsored Upward Bound Math/Science program, taught at the university level, served on Department of Commerce International Trade Sub-Committee for the Plastics/Polymer Industry as an education specialist, was a member of the Armed Forces Communications and Electronics Association (AFCEA) Education Foundation Board, a member of the Society of Fire Protection Engineering’s Corporate 100 Forum, served on the Intelliworks Strategic Advisory Council and recently served on the State of Maryland’s Governor’s Workforce Investment Board for Higher Education.
+Paul has taught in a Department of Education-sponsored Upward Bound Math/Science program, taught at the university level, served on Department of Commerce International Trade Sub-Committee for the Plastics/Polymer Industry as an education specialist, was a member of the Armed Forces Communications and Electronics Association (AFCEA) Education Foundation Board, a member of the Society of Fire Protection Engineering’s Corporate 100 Forum, served on the Intelliworks Strategic Advisory Council and served on the State of Maryland’s Governor’s Workforce Investment Board for Higher Education.
 Paul is a member of AFCEA International and the American Society of Engineering Education.